-This beautiful, one-of-a-kind park has locals and tourists alike flocking to take in its scenic views and greenery.
+Searching for great things to do near the High Line?
+The beautiful, one-of-a-kind park attracts locals and tourists with its scenic views and greenery.
 Running a span of more than 15 blocks, the High Line allows for tons of opportunities to stop by an adjacent fun-having spot.
-Grab lunch at Chelsea Market or one of many other nearby eateries, peruse the art galleries and museums, or take a stroll over in Hudson River Park.
-Be sure you make time to stop by one of these awesome places near the High Line.
+Grab lunch at Chelsea Market or one of many other restaurants near the High Line.
+You can peruse some of the best Chelsea art galleries and museums, or stroll over to one of the other best NYC Parks—Hudson River Park.
+There are plenty of options, but here are our top seven suggestions.

 The shows at this club—located right underneath the High Line (hence the name) span burlesque performers, lit readings and musical acts.
 (Steve Martin recently brought his ukulele stylings to the club.)
 The venue also offers a full menu (and some shows do require a $10 food or drink purchase if you want to snag a table).

 This strip of waterfront park stretches from Battery Park to 59th Street, allowing you to walk, bike or skate while looking at the Hudson River and New Jersey.
 There are flowers, benches, piers and lots of programs—including youth sports and kayak rides in the river.

 Improv shows at the UCB are a rite of passage for many NYC comedians; funny folks who've performed on its tiny stage include Aziz Ansari, Horatio Sanz, Amy Poehler (one of the theater's cofounders) and 30 Rock's Jack McBrayer.
 You really can't go wrong with any of the offerings.